IMAGINARY9/i18nsmith/packages/vscode-extension/README.md

 4. When applying, the extension updates the source file (ensuring `useTranslation` wiring), seeds locale entries via `LocaleStore`, formats code, and then refreshes diagnostics/hover caches.
 5. If you need to undo, rely on the built-in VS Code undo stack or your VCS.

+### Diff Preview

+Both **Sync** and **Transform** workflows support inline diff previews:

+- **When available**: After selecting changes to apply, you'll see a **"Preview Diff"** button
+- **What it shows**: A formatted view of locale file changes in a separate editor tab:
+  - Summary statistics (additions, updates, removals)
+  - Per-locale unified diffs showing exact JSON changes
+  - Easy-to-read format with syntax highlighting
+- **Workflow**: Preview → Confirm → Apply, or skip preview and apply directly
+- **Use case**: Review large changesets before committing to ensure correctness

 ## Quick Actions Menu

 Press `Cmd+Shift+P` (or `Ctrl+Shift+P` on Windows/Linux) and run **"i18nsmith: Quick Actions"** to access a unified command palette with context-aware actions: